AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 #### A.6 Instantaneous Decidability of Decodability (IDD)

 Chains provide the IDD property.
-That is, he ability to decide immediately whether a received or missed packet is needed to decode a received bitstream.
+That is, the ability to decide immediately whether a received or missed packet is needed to decode a received bitstream.
 This property allows an SFM to determine whether to forward a packet to one or more downstream endpoints or attempt to recover essential missed packets.

 The property is satisfied when the receiver is able to determine whether:
 * The packet belongs to a frame which is required for the endpoint's Decode target.
 This is provided by the Decode Target Indication (DTI) values.